Quantum Memory and Autonomous Computation in Two Dimensions: Discrete time: Self-correcting quantum cellular automaton

-With this, $\R_1$ simulates itself recursively while correcting the initial structure-state on all levels of the code.
-To correct the quantum state in the data registers, we replace the bare $\Univ$ with a fault-tolerant encoding: Fix an encoding scheme satisfying Lem.~\ref{lem:concat-code}.
-The associated concatenated code is corrected by a measurement-free, $T_\mathrm{code}$-length sequence of operations that we write in a time- and spatially \textit{varying} transition rule.
-Let $\Concat(t,i,j)$ be the resulting schedule of an encoded $\Univ$-gate.
-From this we obtain the transition function $\Concat' := \Concat(\Toom(\tau,\x,\y))$ that replaces the space-time variation by a dependence on the (Toom-adjusted) local structure variables.
+Throughout the paper, an encoded $\Univ$ gate refers to a $\Univ$ update encoded with respect to the combined program-data code, i.e. the program track is majority-corrected during the encoded update in parallel with the correction schedule of the quantum code on the data.
+We write the $T_\mathrm{code}$\nobreakdash-length sequence of operations in the resulting schedule of an encoded $\Univ$-gate (including leading and trailing error-correction gadgets that map any input into the codespace) as a time- and spatially \textit{varying} transition rule $\Concat(t,i,j)$.
+From this we define the transition function $\Concat' := \Concat(\Toom(\tau,\x,\y))$ in which the space-time variation is supplied by a dependence on the (post-Toom-adjustment) local structure variables, rather than by an external clock.
+We fix the convention for all structure-dependent operations that an operation supported on a $2 \times 2$ plaquette is selected from the post-Toom structure variables at the southwest corner of the plaquette.
 The QCA rule will include the application of $\Concat'$ to the data registers.
-The description of the logical circuit instance $Q$ is stored only in the initial data state (as a spatially distributed tape) and is read by $\Concat'$ when selecting the encoded logical gate to simulate.
-Suppose that the initial state has correct structure variables at all sites and that the QCA successfully corrects errors occurring on this state, so that the probability of incorrect structure variables, $(\tau,\x,\y) \neq (t \bmod{T_0},i \bmod{M},j\bmod{M})$, is small.
-This means that the circuit schedule is carried along through the recursive pattern of the self-correcting state and the necessary error-correcting operations are performed at each step.
-Thus, the quantum state that is stored and computed on by the full system effectively undergoes the evolution of the fault-tolerant circuit $FT(Q)$.
+The description of the logical circuit instance $Q$ is stored only in the initial data state (as a spatially distributed tape) and is read when selecting the logical gate to simulate by the encoded $\Univ$-update implemented with $\Concat'$.